stephanie2187/Fair-Food-Future-Site/README.md

 In the future, I'd like to add more interactive components to this site which might help users have an even better understanding of sustainability and equity.
 For example, I might provide a way for users to calculate their carbon footprint, to convey how their lifestyle has an effect on the environment.

 # Built with:
-HTML, CSS, React, JSX, Vite, Netlify.
+HTML, CSS, React, JSX, Framer Motion, Vite, Netlify.

 [https://dish-diaries-9d33c.web.app/](https://fair-food-future.netlify.app/)